davidfioravanti/song-sparrow/README.md

 AND Seat Geek to find out events/ticket pricing.
 We're looking at implementing a few more features to enrich the end-user experience.</p>
 <p>&nbsp;&nbsp;&nbsp;
 Firebase Real-Time Database is fully functional across the website.
 Currently it logs user searches/messages sent in the chat window/logs users.
-Looking into utilizing FBase for the "Favorites" feature of the website, instead of relying on local storage to hold favorites.
+Firebase now also stores user favorites and with jquery dynamically populates each users favorites tab!
 </p>
 <p>